comsysto/cloudfoundry-action/cli/README.md

-# Cloudfoundry Action - cli
+# Cloud Foundry Action - cli

 This action is simply a wrapper around the cf CLI.
 Every parameter passed to the action in the args section will be executed with `cf $*`.